 • Where are you going?
 Nǐ qù nǎr? 你去哪儿？

 Dididache (Didi) 滴滴打车

-Dididache, previously a taxi ordering service, merged with Kuaidi Dache (private driver service) in 2015 and has been providing us with everything we could possibly ask for in a car hailing service in one app.
-The app is not only available on iOs, Android, and Windows interfaces, but has also been added into the WeChat platform, allowing users to order a car even without downloading their app.
-The only caveat to the app is that it’s in Chinese, but it’s easy to figure out, and this is scheduled to change at the end of the year now that Dididache (Didi) has merged with Lyft, an American cab-hailing company.
+Dididache, previously a taxi ordering service that merged with its American rival Uber in 2016, and has been providing us with everything we could possibly ask for in a car hailing service in one app.
+The app is not only available on iOS, Android, and Windows interfaces, but has also been added into the WeChat platform, allowing users to order a car even without downloading their app.
+The only caveat to the app is that it’s in Chinese.

 How to use Didi on WeChat: